viam-labs/viamcodelabs/site/viamguides/src/air-quality/air-quality.md

 ### Create an automation script

 1. To configure the machine to automatically run a command to execute a script, use a [Viam process](https://docs.viam.com/configure/processes/).
-Create a new file called `process.py`.
+Create a new file on your computer called `process.py`.
     ```bash
     $ touch process.py
     ```